huysentruitw/idento/README.md

 ## Issues

-- Because of the issue https://github.com/IdentityServer/IdentityServer4/issues/8 we can only run the project against CLR type .NET Core (select from dropdown on Run button in VS).

 ## DO NOT USE JUST YET

 This project is in early development stage and is far from complete.
 A lot of code still needs to be written and existing code will change.
 This said, don't hesitate to star/watch the project if you want to be kept up-to-date.